-The City of London will be using Ranked Choice Voting for the 2018 Municipal Elections to elect our next Mayor and City Councillor.
+In the 2018 Municipal Elections, The City of London was the first municipality in Canada to use Ranked Choice Voting to elect our next Mayor and City Councillor.

 Ranked Choice Voting is a preferential voting method, in which voters can choose and rank their top three candidates in order (1st, 2nd, 3rd).

 Also referred to as "Instant-runoff voting", a winner is declared when a candidate receives 50 percent plus one or more of the total votes cast.